- Telecommuting Tips

 All Butler students, faculty and staff automatically have Google Apps accounts.
-To sign into your account, visithttp://docs.google.com and use your Butler email address and password.
+To sign into your account, visit http://drive.google.com and use your Butler email address and password to log in.
 If you have problems signing in, contact the IT Help Desk.

 Google Drive, Docs, Sheets, Forms, Slides, and Hangouts are fully supported by Butler IT.
-Mail is not available, but most other apps (e.g. Calendar, Sites, Blogger, YouTube, Google+, etc.) are available for use at your discretion.
+Gmail is not available, but most other apps (e.g. Calendar, Sites, Blogger, YouTube, Google+, etc.) are available for use at your discretion.
 IT does not provide support for any of those apps at this time.
-While Google Calendar is available, it is separate from and does not sync with your BUmail calendar.
+While Google Calendar is available, it is separate from and does not sync with your Butler Outlook calendar.

 Just like BUmail, My.Butler, etc., Butler has access to the data in Butler Google Apps accounts.
 However, Butler would only access this data in limited circumstances as defined in Butler's policy on the Privacy of Personally Created Content.
 Google Apps accounts are powered by Google but administered by Butler University.
 Therefore, Butler (not Google) owns all data stored within Butler Google Apps accounts.
 Visit this page for Google's Security and Privacy Frequently Asked Questions.

 By default, data stored in Google Apps is private to you.
+(The only exception upon creation/uploading involves creating a document within or uploading a file to a folder with sharing permissions already set up; in those instances, your new file will inherit the sharing settings of its parent folder upon creation/upload.)
 You may choose to share this data with others or publish it on the web.
 Once you choose to publish something to the web, Google and other search engines may index it and present it in their results.

 Should information that is considered Identity Theft Information according to Butler policy be stored in Google Apps?